 Most of our courses may be taken for enrichment rather than for credit.
 Taking a course for "enrichment" is the same as "auditing a course."
 The enrichment student is not required to complete any of the assigned material for the course, and any material completed may not be graded depending on the availability and discretion of the professor.
 Courses taken for enrichment do not count towards any degree or certificate program.

-If the student wishes to convert an enrichment course to a credit course, he or she must request to do so before the last class meeting for the course.
-The student must have timely completed all assigned material, pay the difference in tuition and fees due for credit, and otherwise comply with all applicable requirements of the seminary and the professor.
-Further, conversion of a course taken for enrichment to a credit course is ultimately up to the discretion of the professor teaching the course and the academic dean.
+If the student wishes to convert an enrichment course to a credit course, he or she must request to do so during the first half of the course.
+The student must have timely completed all assigned material, pay the difference in tuition and fees due for credit enrollment, and otherwise comply with all applicable requirements of the seminary and the professor.
+Further, conversion of a course taken for enrichment to a credit course is ultimately up to the discretion of the professor teaching the course and the Vice President of Academic Affairs.

 If the student wishes to convert a credit course to an enrichment course, he or she must request to do so before the withdrawal date for that particular course, by submitting the Course Status Change Form.
 There is no refund of tuition or fees for this change.